Providenciales Kayaking

 Mangrove Cay

 The largest estuary leading into the cay offers sheltered and calm water, and it’s common to spot juvenile turtles and sharks, conch, starfish, stingrays, herons, egrets, and more.
-Mangrove Cay is easy and safe to explore and is great for paddlers of all skill levels.
-Local tour company Big Blue Collective is located adjacent to Mangrove Cay, and offers paddleboard and kayak rentals as well as guided tours.
+Mangrove Cay is usually easy and safe to explore and is great for paddlers of all skill levels.
+Tour company Big Blue Collective is located adjacent to the cay, and offers paddleboard and kayak rentals as well as guided tours.

 Princess Alexandra Nature Reserve